CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 11. Choose the AVD you just created to run the app in.
 12. Switch to the running AVD and verify that the Hello Android app has successfully launched and your changes have been successful.

 :checkered_flag: **CHECKPOINT: show Part 1 to your TA **

 # Part 2 Interesting Picture

-1. Download the zipped AndroidInterestingPicture from the course calendar into your IntelliJ workspace and unzip it.
+1. Download the zipped AndroidInterestingPicture from Canvas into your IntelliJ workspace and unzip it.

 2. Open IntelliJ